Lekshmi288/Data-Driven-Analysis-of-Vertical-Motions-in-Milky-Way-Stars/README.md

 ✅ Data Cleaning & Preprocessing:

-   --- Filtered and selected high-quality star samples with parallax to parallax uncertainty ratio (ϖ/σϖ) > 5.
+   --- Filtered and selected high-quality star samples by applying quality cuts.

    --- Performed crossmatching between various stellar catalogues to remove the duplicates if any.